souvik3333/OEDR-for-autonomous-vehicle/OEDR/traffic_sign_classification/README.md

-# Traffic Sign Classification Module
+# Traffic Sign Classification Subsytem

 ## About
 This module is dedicated to classifying the detected traffic lights into red, yellow and green.